How do I get ready for my first appointment at Cheshire Medical Center?

 - Bring yourself!
 Arrive 15 minutes before your appointment time.

-- Bring a facemask and check our most up-to-date visiting guidelines, which change in response to the current COVID-19 situation.
+- Review our most up-to-date visiting guidelines, which change in response to the current COVID-19 situation.

 Will I need to fill out paperwork?